fernandoamz/react-native-ts-blog/README.md

 It works only on version higher `16.8.`
 React Hooks is the newest of ReactJS.
 We can create `.tsx` or `.jsx` files cleaner and reusable logic with more possibilities.

 I can say that React Hooks have helped me.
 Because, We have more posibilities for create cleaner reactjs code.
 The tedius way to write `this.state` is finished with react hooks. on new files you can make separate files to logic and view.
-Redux is not necesary to install on this new version (We have our own methods to create our global state).

 React hooks allow us to take a functional component, manage state and it has many lifecycle methods.